Walker No Chew Lead Rope #ALR3

 -

-Size Measurement: An easy way to be certain to get the correct sized cavesson is to wrap a leadrope around the nose where the cavesson will lay, mark the leadrope with a magic marker, straighten it and then measure the leadrope.
+Size Measurement: An easy way to be certain this cavesson will fit is to wrap a leadrope around the nose where the cavesson will lay, mark the leadrope with a magic marker, straighten it and then measure the leadrope.
 When measuring, be sure to wrap the leadrope loosely enough that the horse will have enough room between his nose and the cavesson to be comfortable and to be able to hold the bit.
 A good rule of thumb is 2 fingers width between the nose and cavesson (which is the diameter of most leadropes) if the horse is trained to a cavesson.
+This will fit any nose between approximately 19 and 23 inches.

-This cavesson is a good starting cavesson and is also good for sensitive horses.
-It should be adjusted loosely when starting any horse in it.
+This cavesson is a good all-around cavesson and can be used on colts if adjusted loosely when starting them in it.

 For more information on cavesson fit and use visit: There’s More to a Cavesson than Meets the Eye: How and Why to Use Cavessons